 k) In all cases, the organiser’s ruling on the eligibility or ineligibility of a book will be final and binding.

-a) The judges will select a shortlist of five books which will be announced in late February 2020.
+a) The judges will select a shortlist of five books, which will be announced in April 2024.

 b) If in the judges’ opinion there are more titles worthy of recognition, the number of shortlisted books may be increased but will comprise of not more than seven books.

-c) If an entry is shortlisted the publisher agrees to supply seven bound copies of the book by 15th March 2020 to the Poetry Translation Centre, The Albany, Douglas Way, Deptford, SE8 4AG, UK.
+c) If an entry is shortlisted the publisher agrees to supply seven bound copies of the book by 15th April 2024 to the Poetry Translation Centre, The Albany, Douglas Way, Deptford, SE8 4AG, UK, as well as 30 to PBS and our retail partner.

-d) Copies of books submitted to the Prize will not be returned.
+d) Copies of books submitted to the Poetry Translation Centre will not be returned.

-a) The copyright of each poem remains with the author.
-However, individual translations from all books entered into the prize will be considered for publication in the Poetry Translation Centre’s Sarah Maguire Prize publication.
-By entering the competition, publishers grant The Poetry Translation Centre the right in perpetuity to publish and/or broadcast their translations without payment of an anthology fee, but with appropriate acknowledgements, for distribution throughout the world, in print, on the Poetry Translation Centre website, in our newsletter, in associated publications, on social media channels, and in press releases and emails for the purposes of marketing the publication, the Prize or associated work.
+f) The copyright of each poem and translation remains with the author.
+By entering the competition, the publishers grant the Poetry Translation Centre the right in perpetuity to publish and/or broadcast their translations, with appropriate acknowledgement, for distribution throughout the world, in print, on the Poetry Translation Centre website, in our newsletter, in associated publications, on social media channels, and in press releases and emails for the purposes of marketing the publication, the Prize or associated work.

-a) The Prize will be judged by three judges chosen by the PTC.
+a) The Prize will be judged by three judges chosen by the Poetry Translation Centre.
 The competition organisers reserve the right to change the judging panel without notice.

 b) The decision of the judges is final and they will not enter into any correspondence with entrants regarding their decisions.